reesporte/jc3000/README.md

 ```

 ## Note
 This is really bare bones and simple, but it's quite effective I think.
-You can really do anything you want with it.
+It's definitely a good starting point, at least for what I wanted it for.
 I'm thinking about adding in attack and release features at some point, but I have to learn more about how they work IRL to know how to represent that in a computer.

+If you have any suggestions or comments, please lmk.